willow-carroll-polzin/EDUSAT/README.md

 + Green = DC-DC conversion and system output.
 The top board is the 9V buck-boost, then the 3V3 and 5V boards are mounted side by side on the telemetry board.
 + Yellow = A 800 mAH 2S 7.4V Lipo in a 3D printed mount and a extra board that serves as a junction between all the components.

 On the MPPT and system input boards, there are three potentiometers.
-From top to bottom, these potentiometers correspond to VR2, VR3, and VR1 in the schematic.
+From top to bottom, these potentiometers correspond to VR2, VR3, and VR1 in the MPPT schematic.
+Their values indicated in the schematic allow for a 7.4V output to the COM7/BATT+ output to charge the battery.

 ### Bill of Materials:
 #### MPPT Components